Learn how to use proper bookkeeping for your business so you can take care of accounting, taxes, financial planning, and more.

 Quickbooks Online is a go-to accounting software to streamline bookkeeping for your business that most CPAs will already be using.
 It will connect with your bank feed and has automations that will help in your workflow.
 There is a bit of a learning curve, but it’s a great option for businesses who want their books to be as professional as their business.

-Another great feature of Quickbooks is that they integrate nicely with HoneyBook and other workflow software/CRMs.
-Their integration will automatically import invoices and payments into Quickbooks, and make it easy to match with your bank feed.
+Another great feature of Quickbooks is that they integrate nicely with HoneyBook and other client management software for small businesses.
+Their integration will automatically import online invoices and payments into Quickbooks, and make it easy to match with your bank feed.

 What would you do if your accountant asked you today for a Profit and Loss Statement or Balance Sheet?
 Would you panic?

 If you can confidently download those reports and send them off, congratulations.
-If, like many creative business owners, you would start sweating and stalling, then take a good look at your current system.
+If, like many Independent business owners, you would start sweating and stalling, then take a good look at your current system.

 Try pulling your Profit and Loss Statement and Balance Sheet.
 Are they simple and well-organized?
 Are you able to clearly understand your revenue and profit margin for each month and year-to-date?
 If not, it’s time to do some research and/or call a professional.